Skip to Main Content

 1. Use Native-Land.ca to find a cession number.
 Write down the cession number you are searching for.
 (The "See Places" map interface on DigiTreaties is similar, but has some bugs that make it difficult to use when cession boundaries overlap.)

-2. Click on "See Cessions" on DigiTreaties.
-In this search interface, you can search by tribe name or navigate to a cession number manually by clicking through the pages.
+2. Click on "Cessions" on DigiTreaties.
+While you cannot search by cession number, you can search by tribe name or navigate to a cession number manually by clicking through the pages.

-3. Once open your cession, you can click on the names of historic and present-day tribes associated with that cession to find other treaties and cessions where those tribes are named.
+3. Once you open your cession, you can click on the names of historic and present-day tribes associated with that cession to find other treaties and cessions where those tribes are named.

 • Note: be aware that some tribes or groups are known under multiple names in this database.
 For example, Sisseton Dakota are listed as part of "Sioux, Sisseton," "Sioux (Sisseton Bands)," "Sioux (Sisseton, Wahpeton, Medewakanton, and Wahpekute bands)," and "Sioux (Wahpeton and Sisseton Bands)."
 Use the "See Tribes" section of DigiTreaties to investigate this further.